 CHRISTIE, James.
 1436.
 Private, born in the UK and KIA 26/05/1915 aged 31 at the Battle of Festubert.
 Commemorated on Le Touret Memorial, France.

 CHRYSTAL John.
 1919.
 Acting Corporal Royal Engineers 208117, Acting Corporal 2nd KEH, Second Lieutenant Royal Engineers

-COLLING John 1808 Private Lancashire Fusiliers 40546, Private Northumberland Fusliers
+COLLING, John.
+1808.
+Private Lancashire Fusiliers 40546, Private Northumberland Fusiliers

 CORDER Harold C. 1187 Private, Acting Serjeant Tank Corp 302806, Northumberland Fusiliers 39947, Lancashire Fusiliers